UoB-COMSM0110/2024-group-19/README.md

 >System needs to reset the different bars

->Repeat till end of game, with enemies that are harder to kill, either by needing more hit damage to kill or enemy's health bar increases.
+>Repeat until end of game, with enemies that are harder to kill, either by needing more hit damage to kill or enemy's health bar increases.

 *Entered page of win after level2*